-Since launching my signature Pinterest course, Pin Practical Masterclass, I get asked one question alllll the time…
+Since launching my Pinterest course, Pin Practical Masterclass, I get asked one question alllll the time…

 How can I make money on Pinterest?